hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

     estimators = [DM(), SNPDIS(), SNDR(), SMSNIS(), SMSNDR(), DRL()]

-Note that, the following provides the complete list of estimators that are currently implemented in OPE.
+Note that, the following provides the complete list of estimators that are currently implemented in SCOPE-RL.

 .. dropdown:: Supported OPE estimators